 Acreage Release and Promotion Project

-Each year, the Australian Government formally releases new offshore exploration areas during the annual Australian Petroleum Production and Exploration Association (APPEA) conference.
-Geoscience Australia supports these releases by work carried out by the Basin Resources Group.
+Each year, the Australian Government formally releases new offshore exploration areas during the annual Australian Petroleum Production and Exploration Association (APPEA) Conference.
+Geoscience Australia supports these releases by work carried out by the Energy Systems Branch.
 The work focuses on the evaluation of available open file petroleum geological data to assess the hydrocarbon prospectivity of the release areas.
-Such evaluations are provided as geological reports complemented by a listing of supportive data-sets that can be obtained for the cost of transfer.
+Such evaluations are provided as geological reports complemented by a listing of supportive datasets that can be obtained for the cost of transfer.

-In order to attract further investment and/or to attract newcomers to Australia's exploration and production scene, the Basin Resources Group (BRG) regularly advertises emerging opportunities at several industry meetings throughout the year.
-Apart from the annual APPEA Conference the Basin Resources Group exhibits nationally at the Good Oil Conference in Fremantle, at the Eastern Australasian Basins Symposium (EABS), last held in Brisbane in 2012, and the Western Australian Basins Symposium (WABS), held in Perth in August 2013.
-Internationally, the focus has been on North American Prospect Expo (NAPE) which attracts over 15 000 delegates every February in Houston, Texas.
-NAPE is a 'Team Australia' activity, involving participation from State and Territory departments and Australia's presence at the event is now well established within the International Pavilion.
-BRG joins staff from RET every year after the formal release of new offshore acreage to disseminate related information to key stakeholders as part of a promotional tour to capital cities in the Asia region.
+In order to attract further investment and/or to attract newcomers to Australia's exploration and production scene, the Resources Advice and Promotion Branch (RAPB) regularly advertises emerging opportunities at several industry meetings throughout the year.
+In addition to the annual APPEA Conference the RAPB exhibits nationally at the Good Oil Conference in Fremantle, and the Eastern Australasian Basins Symposium (EABS), last held in Brisbane in 2012 and coming up again in September 2015.
+Internationally, the focus has been on the North American Prospect Expo (NAPE) which attracts over 15 000 delegates every February in Houston, Texas.
+NAPE is an 'Australia Petroleum' activity, involving participation from State and Territory departments and Australia's presence at the event is now well established within the International Pavilion.
+RAPB joins staff from the Department of Industry and Science every year after the formal release of new offshore petroleum acreage to disseminate related information to key stakeholders as part of a promotional tour to capital cities in the Asia region.

 Achievements to date